collective/mr.bob/docs/source/templateauthor.rst

 Everything else is extra.
 To start quickly, use template starter that ships with `mr.bob`::

   $ mr.bob mrbob:template_starter/
-  ...
+  Welcome to mr.bob interactive mode.
+Before we generate file structure, some questions need to be answered.

+  Answer with a question mark to display help.
+  Value in square brackets at the end of the questions present default value if there is no answer.

+  --> How old are you?
+[24]:

+  --> What is your name?: Foobar

+  --> Enter password:

+  Generated file structure at /home/ielectric/code/mr.bob

-See `.mrbob.ini` for sample questions and `sample.bob` for sample rendering.
+See `.mrbob.ini` for sample questions and `sample.txt.bob` for sample rendering.

 Templating
 ----------

-Files inside structure can be just copied to destiantion or they can be suffixed with `.bob` and templating engine will be used to render them.
+Files inside structure can be just copied to destination or they can be suffixed with `.bob` and templating engine will be used to render them.

 By default a little bit customized `Jinja2` templating is used.
 The big difference is that variables are referenced with `{{{ variable }}}` instead of `{{ variable }}` and blocks are `{{% if variable %}}` instead of `{% if variable %}`.
 To read more about templating see `Jinja2 documentation <http://jinja.pocoo.org/docs/templates/#variables>`_.